 This is a more-conceptual, less-obvious point, but still an important one in describing overtourism and its side effects.
 What I mean is that the market, the image, the reputation for any place or destination is often controlled more by the people who visit than by the destination itself.
 This can be a very bitter pill for residents to swallow.

 And more or less the same goes for a city’s or country’s histories and heroes.
 Jan Hus, Franz Kafka, Václav Havel?
-The truth is that not every visitor (with some notable exceptions, of course) actually cares about the lives of these historic Prague characters or has the capacity to absorb much about them in the course of a short visit.
-In the modern tourist economy, the role of historic figures is (and -- sadly -- probably must be) mainly iconic – images around which to build some entertaining legends and sell boatloads of T-shirts.
+The truth is that not every visitor (with plenty of exceptions, of course) actually cares about the lives of these historic Prague characters or has the capacity to absorb much about them in the course of a short visit.
+In the modern tourist economy, the role of historic figures is mainly iconic – images around which to build some entertaining legends and sell boatloads of T-shirts.

-I still remember pretty clearly a conversation I had a few years ago with a Czech tour-group leader, a relatively serious woman who was well-versed in local history and determined to give visitors the real scoop – and not “that bullshit” that everyone else tells.
-She was angry because she’d been leading a tour on Prague's Old Town Square and relating some factual local stories when she overheard another tour leader (“some Irish guy”) standing not too far away and spinning some made-up yarns and Prague ghost stories.
+I still remember pretty clearly a conversation I had a few years ago with a Czech tour-group leader, a relatively serious woman who was well-versed in local history and determined to give visitors accurate information – and not “that bullshit” that everyone else tells.
+She was angry because she’d been leading a tour on Prague's Old Town Square and relating some factual stories when she overheard another tour leader (“some Irish guy”) standing not too far away and spinning some made-up yarns and Prague ghost stories.
 And, of course, the crowd was eating it up.

 I could sympathize with her anger – and for the frustrations that people feel in every city and country (not just Prague) where visitors come to dominate and define a place for the rest of the world.
-My advice to her was to continue doing what she was doing, but on some level to try to let it go.
-In the modern tourist economy, it’s the visitors – and not just the residents – who usually drive the narrative.
+My advice to her was to try to just let it go.
+In the modern tourist economy, it’s the visitors – and not the residents – who drive the narrative.

-And that’s a good place to end this first stab at understanding overtourism.
+And that’s a good place to end this first stab at understanding the realities of modern tourism (and overtourism).
 If I had to sum it up in a few words, I’d say “resistance is futile."
 But that’s just a starting point – and not necessarily an epitaph.